-There have been a number of fake messages and unfounded rumours circulating related to the 2019 Novel Coronavirus (2019-nCoV).
+There have been a number of fake messages and unfounded rumours circulating related to the COVID-19 (Coronavirus Disease 2019).

 If you receive these messages or any other unsubstantiated information over WhatsApp or other online platforms, we urge you not to forward or circulate them.
-Remember, if you are not sure, don't spread.
+Remember, if you are not sure, don't share.

 We'll be listing the more widespread ones here for your reference: